chrisgrieser/nvim-tinygit/README.md

 		mediumLen = 50,
 		maxLen = 72,

-		-- When conforming the commit message popup with an empty message, fill in -- this message.
-Set to `false` to disallow empty commit messages. emptyFillIn = "chore", ---@type string|false

 		-- Shows diffstats of the changes that are going to be committed.
 		-- (requires nvim-notify)
 		commitPreview = true,